micro/services/datastore/README.md

+Document data storage

 # Datastore Service

-The Datastore service is a document store with simple querying capabilities.
+The Datastore service is a document store with a simplified query model for everyone.
-Tutorial coming soon.